The Sports Network: Loss of national NHL rights, expansion into regional service

+Transition to streaming

 On June 7, 2018, TSN announced that it would offer its channels as part of an over-the-top subscription service branded as "TSN Direct".
 By late 2022, the "Direct" branding was dropped.

 On January 12, 2023, TSN announced a separate direct-to-consumer service called "TSN+", which launched the same day with a limited-time free preview.
-The service, which is comparable but not entirely equivalent to ESPN+, initially includes Canadian rights to PGA Tour Live (acquired after Warner Bros.
-Discovery's GolfTV ceased operations), the NTT IndyCar Series (previously on Sportsnet), the relaunching XFL, as well as various other properties such as La Liga and AEW Rampage which were previously available as bonus streams to subscribers of the regular TSN service.
+The service, which was marketed as a complementary subscription comparable but not entirely equivalent to ESPN+, initially included Canadian rights to PGA Tour Live (acquired after Warner Bros.
+Discovery's GolfTV ceased operations), the NTT IndyCar Series (previously on Sportsnet), the relaunching XFL, as well as various other properties such as La Liga and AEW Rampage which were previously available as bonus streams to subscribers of the regular TSN linear TV service.
+TSN+ later added NFL RedZone, which had similarly been previously made available online to TSN subscribers, and priced the service at $8 per month (waived for subscribers to the full TSN over-the-top service).

+In August 2026, partially mirroring a similar restructuring that had been made by ESPN the previous year, Bell Media quietly discontinued TSN+ and moved its content exclusively to the TSN Premium package (previously marketed as the TSN streaming package).
+This removed the ability for linear TV customers that have TSN as part of their package to upgrade to access the content previously included in TSN+, such as NFL RedZone, except by paying for TSN Premium at full price.
+However, in early September, parent company Bell notified its satellite and Fibe TV subscribers with TSN that they would henceforth get TSN Premium at no extra charge.